TrendingTechnology/react-native-navigation-library/README.md

 ### Using `navigation.navigate()`

-Navigating using route names requires a `screens: [string]` prop to be passed to the Navigator:
+Navigating using route names requires name props for your screens, _or_ an array of screen names passed to the Navigator:

 ```
 import { Navigator, Header, Switch } from 'react-native-navigation-library'